BrownCSCI1230/projects_ray/docs/ray_1/README.md

 ### 3.1 Codebase

+For this assignment, we are going to use the command line interface rather than the UI interface.
+The stencil reads from a config file and perform the parameter parsing.

+This config file is called `QSettings` and it has the extension of `.ini`.
+The is a sample config file in the `config` directory.
+You can take a look at `main.cpp` to figure out how the config file is parsed.

 The codebase is structured with three modules.

 - The `utils` module provides the utilities you will use for the ray tracer.
 You should implement the `SceneParser` as you have done similarly in the parsing lab.

 - The `camera` module contains everything related to camera operation.
-The `Camera.h` is an interface for the camera which tells you what a camera should be fully capable of.
+  - The `Camera.h` defines an interface for the camera which tells you what a camera should be fully capable of.
 However, for the purpose of the Ray assignment, you won't need its full functionality, but only a tiny part of it.
+All the methods that you don't have to worry about are already commented.
+You will learn to deal with them in the rest of the course.
+They are provided just for interface consistency.
-The `RayCamera` is the class that you are actually going to implement.
+  - The `RayCamera` is the class that you are actually going to implement.
 You should conform to the `Camera` interface when implementing `RayCamera`.

-- The raytracer module is the main component of this assignment, although it only contains two classes, `RayTraceScene` and `RayTracer`.
+- The `raytracer` module is the main component of this assignment.
+You will write the majority of your code here.
+Currently, it only contains two classes, `RayTraceScene` and `RayTracer`.
 The class names already give out what they are used for.
-  - In `RayTraceScene`, you will construct the scene using the RenderData you filled in the `SceneParser`
+  - In `RayTraceScene`, you will construct the scene using the `RenderData` you filled in the `SceneParser`
   - In `RayTracer`, You will implement the ray tracing algorithm.
-It takes in a `RayTraceScene` as the render parameter.
+It takes in a `RayTracerConfig` during initialization.

+As mentioned in the general handout, you have the freedom to add any class you think that is necessary for this assignment.
+But please do keep the existing interface intact, otherwise the auto-grader may not be able to grade your assignment correctly.

+You may notice that the stencil already has some existing config parameters.
+Some of them are for the next assignments, others are for optional extra credits.
+However, if you feel like implementing an extra feature that is not included in the existing config parameters, feel free to add the new parameter to your `.ini` file and the `RayTracerConfig`.
+You may also want to document this change in your README to help TA grading.

 ### 3.2 Design

 Please do keep in mind that you are only implementing parts of your ray tracer, and you will keep working in the same repo in the next assignment.

-When making your design choices, think a bit further about what could be needed in the next assignment.
-You can take a look at the handout for the next assignment to get some idea on what you are expected to do.
+When making your design choices, think a bit further about what could be needed in the next assignment, and whether your design provides the flexibility for you to easily extend its feature.

+You can take a look at the handout for the next assignment to get some idea on what are the expectations.

+To roughly sum it up, you are required to implement texture mapping, different light sources, and phong lighting model with shadow and reflection in your next assignment.

 ## 4 Extra Credits